bguiz/blog-bguiz/src/posts/2021-04-04-metrics-tracking-software-teams.md

 ### Suggestions regarding Quantity vs Quality

 Various items are either quantitative or qualitative by nature.
 This cannot be changed.
-What can be changed is the approach on these things are measured.
+What can be changed is how they are measured.

 - **Quantitative**: Easier.
 Find the number that most accurately indicates the value or importance of that thing, and simply use that number.
 - **Qualitative**: More difficult.